 Sales tricks & pressure selling from the chains

 The chains make buying a kitchen even harder with their sales tricks.
-They try to mislead people into thinking they’re getting a bargain by hiking up their prices so they can then offer large discounts.
+They try to mislead people into thinking they’re getting a bargain by inflating their prices & then offering 50% off discounts.

 They then try & pressurise people into putting down a deposit by telling them their sale ends in a few days time.